The Economic Review magazine offices in Nairobi experienced unusual excitement at the turn of the millennium.

 Forbes was compiling a list of Kenyans whose old money war chest saw – through private hustle – them croon eternal financial Hosannas.

-Forbes had two names: politician Kenneth Matiba, then a billionaire in real coin before his fortunes hit the sand; and former Central Bank of Kenya governor, Philip Ndegwa.
+Forbes had two names: politician Kenneth Matiba, then a billionaire in real coin before his fortunes hit the sand.
+Also on the list was former Central Bank of Kenya governor, Philip Ndegwa.

 Forbes wanted to confirm if he was the first Kenyan to bank a billion.